Darwin-River/Ex-Machinis/documents/website.md

 * **Ranking players.** The web interface serves as an elaborate leader-board for ranking players in the game.
 Chief among these may be the player's accumulated wealth as expressed in terms of money, resources, and spacecraft.
 * **Trouble shooting code.** The website will give players imediate and intuative access to data that will be valuable for trouble-shooting the performance of the their programmed spacecraft.
 Much of this informations will be found in pages which track the inventory and events assoicated with a specific drone.
 * **Searching for information.** The web site will allow players to quickly look up the most current infrormation on spacecraft, resources, protocols, markets, and orbital bodies.
-* **Community building.** Given the complexities of the game, Ex Machinis players will rely extensively on other players to develop and implement strategies and code.
+* **Building communities.** Given the complexities of the game, Ex Machinis players will rely extensively on other players to develop and implement strategies and code.
 Much of this knowlege and advice will be shared via a discussion board, which will be accessed via that web interface.
+* **Recruiting new players.** You don't need to be a registered player to learn about Ex Machinis and observe real0-time game-play.
+Anyone can access the website to read the player's manual, review the chat boards, and browse game data on companies, spacraft, and events.
+The intent is to give prospective players an opportunity to observe game-play before deciding to participate.

 # Core Design Principles
 There are a number of core design principles, which will be used to guide the construction of our web interface.